unist-analytics/monitoring/README.md

 library(package's name)

 ***Recommendation***
 I would recommend to open two seperate folders as: input and output folder.
-In input folder you can store all related data and code to run your script and save outputs(plots,graphs,etc...) in specific output folder.
+In input folder you can store all related data and code to run your script and save outputs(plots,graphs,etc...) in specific output folder, since this stores output files in output directory/folder.

 ***Steps to use R script in command prompt:*** http://shashiasrblog.blogspot.kr/2013/10/vba-front-end-for-r.html Here is a link to set enviromental variables and let command prompt to know the path of R program.